 5.

-Methods: The relationship between log-transformed mean serum fibrinogen and mean crp levels was analyzed using a simple linear regression with robust estimates of SE and 95% CI.
+Methods: The relationship between log-transformed mean serum fibrinogen and crp levels was analyzed using a simple linear regression with robust estimates of SE and 95% CI.
 Estimates of the slope were exponentiated to determine the percent change in geometric mean fibrinogen.

 Results: From linear regression analysis, we estimate that for each 1mg/L increase in serum crp, there is a 1.40% increase in geometric mean serum fibrinogen level.
 95% CI suggests that this observation would not be unusual if the true percent increase in geometric mean fibrinogen level per 1mg/L increase in mean crp levels were between 1.22% and 1.58%.
 Because the two sided P value is < 0.001 we reject the null hypothesis that there is no linear trend in geometric mean fibrinogen level and crp levels.